nosana-ci/nosana-programs/docs/staking.md

 #### Account Info

+The following 4 account addresses should be provided when invoking this instruction.

 | Name                   | Type                                                                                    | Description                                                                                       |
 |------------------------|-----------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|
 | `newAuthority`         | <FontIcon icon="pencil" color="lightgrey" /><FontIcon icon="key" color="lightgrey" />   | The new authority of the  [SettingsAccount](#settings-account).                                   |